Holly Korbey is a journalist who writes about teaching and learning.

-Holly writes and speaks on issues of education--especially open-ended play, recess, kids in nature, and kids and the arts--from Music City, USA, where she lives along with her husband and three sons.
+Holly writes and speaks on issues happening inside classrooms, including the arts, dyslexia and reading, nature and open-ended play and more.
+She lives in Music City, USA, with her husband and three sons.
 She can usually be found reading a book at Little League practice.

 How Hip-Hop Can Bring Shakespeare to Life, MindShift

 British hip-hop star Akala talks about his Hip-Hop Shakespeare Company, and how Biggie and the Bard are more connected than we might think.

 How Creating Imagery Can Help Dyslexic Students Struggling with Shakespeare, MindShift

 A researcher finds that creating imagery alongside Shakespeare helps dyslexic students understand and remember.

 Understanding Dyslexia and the Reading Brain in Kids, MindShift